SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 5.10 Executive Committee

 The Executive Committee is comprised of the President, Vice-President, Secretary, and Treasurer.
-The Executive Committee may exercise all Board authority regarding a matter, when it is impracticable or inconvenient for the Board to timely meet to consider a matter, and the Executive Committee may exercise all Board authority granted by the Board and permitted by Law, the Articles, and these By-laws.
+The Executive Committee may exercise all Board authority regarding a matter, in a disaster or emergency situation and the Executive Committee may exercise all Board authority granted by the Board and permitted by Law, the Articles, and these By-laws.
 At the next Board Meeting following any exercise of Board authority, the Executive Committee shall report to the Board regarding the Executive Committee’s exercise of Board authority.

 SECTION 5.11 Conflict of Interest Transaction